Joseon Tongsinsa: Hideyoshi's invasions

-Diplomacy was set aside in 1592 when Japanese armies invaded Joseon territory.
-The ruptured bilateral relations were not restored immediately after the death of Hideyoshi in 1598; but the invading forces gradually withdrew from occupied land on the Korean peninsula.
+Diplomatic relations were severed in 1592 when Japanese armies invaded Joseon on Hideyoshi's orders.
+The ruptured bilateral relations were not restored immediately after the death of Hideyoshi in 1598, but following Hideyoshi's death the invading forces were withdrawn from Japanese-occupied positions on the Korean Peninsula.

 17th–19th century diplomatic ventures

 In the 17th, 18th and 19th centuries, the Joseon leaders sent twelve large-scale delegations to Japan, but not all were construed as "tongsinsa" envoys.
 The embassies consisted of 400 to 500 delegates; and these missions arguably contributed to the political and cultural development of Japan in addition to the range of ways in which bi-lateral relations were affected.

 The 1607, 1617 and 1624 delegations were explicitly identified by the Joseon court as "Reply and Prisoner Repatriation Envoys," which were construed as less formal than a tongsinsa or "communication envoy."
-The use of the term "tongsinsa" signified that relations had been "normalized;"
+The term "tongsinsa" signified that diplomatic relations were under "normalized" conditions, suggesting that these first three delegations after the severance of relations in 1592 were not under "normalized" conditions.
+It was not until the 1636 delegation that the term tongsinsa was used again by the Joseon court.

-Unlike the missions during the early Joseon era, Japan did not dispatch generals to greet the later Joseon missions, and only Joseon dispatched missions to Japan.
-However, this was not because diplomatic relations were unilateral or favored Japan – after Hideyoshi's invasions of Korea, Japanese envoys were forbidden from traveling to Seoul, and Japanese missions to Korea were halted at the Japanese residence in Busan (during the invasions, the Japanese invading armies had taken the route used previously by Japanese missions to Seoul from Busan); in addition, the cost of dispatching these missions was shouldered in their entirety by the shogunate in Japan (which, in the context of the three "communication" missions that served to normalize relations between Korea and Japan after 1598, seems equitable), which by some estimates equaled the annual budget of the shogunate in cost.
+Unlike the missions during the early Joseon era, Japan did not dispatch military commanders to greet the later Joseon missions, and only Joseon dispatched missions to Japan.
+However, this was not because diplomatic relations were unilateral or favored Japan – after Hideyoshi's invasions of Korea, Japanese envoys were forbidden by the Joseon court from traveling to Seoul, and Japanese missions to Korea were halted at the Japanese residence in Busan (during the invasions, the Japanese invading armies had taken the route used previously by Japanese missions to Seoul from Busan); in addition, the cost of dispatching these missions was shouldered in their entirety by the shogunate in Japan (which, in the context of the three "communication" missions that served to normalize relations between Korea and Japan after 1598, seems equitable), which by some estimates equaled the annual budget of the shogunate in cost.

 In Japan's Edo period (1603–1868), the Joseon-Japanese diplomatic contacts were considered significant events, with the exception of the 1811 delegation.
 The Joseon monarch's ambassador and retinue traveled only as far as Tsushima.
 The representatives of shōgun Ienari met the mission on the island which is located in the middle of the Korea Strait between the Korean Peninsula and Kyushu.
 After the 1811 mission, another mission was prepared, but it was delayed four times and ultimately cancelled due to domestic turmoil in Japan that resulted in the establishment of the Meiji Restoration in Japan.

 ‡ The 1811 tongsinsa was incomplete; the delegation did not travel beyond Tsushima, where the Joseon envoys were met by representatives of the shogunate.